wiiu-env/clang-format-checker-docker/README.md

 Docker image verifying the code format with clang-format

+---

+*Disclaimer:

+This is an alpine based fork of [witekio/clang-format-checker](https://hub.docker.com/r/witekio/clang-format-checker)*

+---

 ## Getting Started

 The following command will mount the current working directory folder to the `src` working directory, and recursively check the format of source files in `src` and  `include` directories, as well as `file.cpp`

-`docker run --rm -v $(pwd):/src witekio/clang-format-checker -r src includes file.cpp`
+`docker run --rm -v $(pwd):/src 2-shell/clang-format-checker -r src includes file.cpp`

 ## Output